 7. Make Several Copies of Your Passport and Important Documents

 In case of loss or damage, it’s smart to have backup copies of all your documents that are easily accessible if needed, especially if requested by school and/or immigration officials.
-(Once you have obtained your visa, visit the US Customs and Border Protection website for more information about how you should prepare to enter the US and what to bring.)
+(Once you have obtained your visa, visit your country’s customs and border protection website for more information about how you should prepare to enter the country and what to bring.)

 You should have backup copies of the following documents in case of an emergency:

 Specified forms/documents required by the country you are traveling to

 8. Make Sure You Have Health Insurance Coverage While Abroad